 Some are little more than glorified choose-your-own-adventure books, some can handle basic conversations fairly well with a variety of pre-programmed answers, and some even use AI-powered natural language processing and generation systems to make conversations flow smoothly.
 Chatbots can be created in a number of ways:

 - One option is to build one from scratch in a programming language.
 Python is a popular choice as it is one of the easier languages to learn, and it comes with many libraries for working on chatbots.

 - Another would be to use a coding framework specifically designed for creating bots.
 IBM Watson and Microsoft Bot Framework are two standout examples here, giving programmers the resources they need to make practically any kind of bot.

 - Finally, chatbots can be assembled by using simplified bot creation tools that even tech laymen.
 Examples include Chatfuel and Botsey, both of which offer a number of templates for making various kinds of bots.

 Combining the Two

 - using chatbots for pushing customers to sign up for email newsletters on company websites

 - offering personalized item suggestions to the shopper on e-commerce websites by having chatbots act as virtual shopping assistants

 - providing chatbot-based, 24/7 customer service with a global reach, at a fraction of a cost of a human support staff

 - raising brand awareness by having the chatbot act as a brand ambassador

-- recording conversation data to sell to the emerging digital marketing companies for SEO keyword research purposes
+- recording conversation data to sell to emerging digital marketing companies for SEO keyword research purposes

 - gathering customer information on a massive scale

-Since both technologies involved are still in active development, we can expect to see even more implementations in the future.
+Both of these technologies are still being worked on, so we can expect to see even more uses for them in the future.

 Chatbots and instant messaging currently represent the cutting edge of digital marketing.
-The sooner your business adapts to using these technologies, the better prepared it will be to tackle marketing challenges of the future.
+The sooner your business adapts to using these technologies, the better prepared it will be to tackle the marketing challenges of the future.

 This is a guest post by Angelina Harper.